ceesem/cookiecutter_templates/README.md

 All cookiecutters use `uv` for python environment management in a `pyproject.toml` file, alongside tools for maintenance and testing as needed.
 The current toolset is:

-1. Code Formatting : `ruff`
-2. Testing : `pytest`
+0. Python application management: `pipx`.
+This is used to install various tools and is a variation of `pip` designed for command-line applications.
+Rather than installing in a specific environment, it installs in a separate environment and creates a symlink to the executable in the user's path.
+This is useful for tools that are used across multiple projects and need to be kept up to date.
+You will only need to install `pipx` once on your computer.
+See [pipx documentation](https://pipx.pypa.io/stable/) for instructions.
+1. Code Formatting : `ruff`.
+This will be installed within a virtual environment and is managed by `uv`, although it is also useful to install the VSCode extension for it if you use that editor.
+2. Testing : `pytest`.
+This will be installed within a virtual environment and is managed by `uv`.
 3. Documentation : `mkdocs-material` and `mkdocstrings`.
+This will be installed within a virtual environment and is managed by `uv`.
-4. Version Management : `bump-my-version`
+4. Version Management : `bump-my-version`.
+This will be installed within a virtual environment and is managed by `uv`.
-5. Script-aliasing: `poethepoet`
+5. Script-aliasing: `poethepoet`.
+Recommended installation via `pipx install poethepoet`.
-6. Environment Management : `uv`
+6. Environment Management : `uv` Recommended installation via `pipx install uv`.
+This will be used to manage the virtual environment for all projects, as well as building, publishing, and testing libraries.
 7. Pre-commit format checking : `pre-commit` used with `ruff`.
+Recommend installation via `pipx install pre-commit`.
+After installation, run `pre-commit install` in the root of the project to set up the hooks.
-8. Version control: `git`
+8. Version control: `git`.
+If this is not installed, follow instructions online.
 9. Automated testing and documnentation : GitHub Actions.
+This is handled via files in the `.github/workflows` directory and needs no additional installation.

 In all cases, they are designed to make it easy to run notebooks within the directory of the new project via `vscode` with its ability to detect a local python interpreter at the root of the project under the `.venv` directory.
 Each template is oriented toward different use case and have different needs and levels of opinion and automation.
 The current templates are: